wisq/ex_sudoku/README.md

 ## Usage

 * Elixir version: `mix solve <file>`
+  * This uses the algorithm as described above.
 * Ruby version: `ruby other/sudoku.rb <file>`
+  * This uses a basically similar algorithm, except it simply tries each possible value in sequence, rather than launching extra workers or doing any sort of concurrency.

 There are no dependencies, so no `mix deps.get` is required.